ericyoc/cyber-domain-tools-ref-poc/README.md

 | Analysis Platforms | REMnux | Provides tools and scripts for malware analysis | PE, ELF, Mach-O |
 | Analysis Platforms | Capa | Detects capabilities and behaviors in executable files | PE, ELF, Mach-O |

-## Table 3: Cyber Analysis Domain, Tool, and Reason for Cyber Analysis to Use It
+## Table 3: Cyber Analysis Domain, Tool, and Reason for Cyber Analyst to Use It

 | Cyber Analysis Domain | Cyber Tool | Reason for Cyber Analysis to Use It |
 |-----------------------|------------|-------------------------------------|